(This post may contain affiliate links. Please read our disclosure policy for more information.)

 - bring enough sunscreen to reapply during your time outdoors (check here for current recommendations from the American Dermatology Association)

 - keep your pet safe too, with lots of water, shade, and breaks

 Corona Arch Trail

-The Corona Arch Trail is the most popular on our top 5 trails for the best hiking in Moab.
-There is limited parking at the trail head, but plenty of overflow parking along the road.
+The Corona Arch Trail is the most popular of our top 5 trails for the best hiking in Moab.
+There is limited parking at the trailhead but plenty of overflow parking along the road.
 Like many hiking trails in Moab, the hike to Corona Arch has little shade, so set out early if you want to avoid the heat of the day – especially in the summer.